 - One of the most reliable recessionary signals has been the Treasury yield curve.
 Historically every recession since the 1950s has been preceded by a yield curve inversion (shorter-term Treasuries yield more than longer-term Treasuries).
-As of May 31, 2019, the spread between the 10-year and 2-year Treasury yields was still positive at 20 basis points.
-That said, we have seen other parts of the yield curve invert, such as the 10-year to 3-month Treasury yields.
+As of August 31, 2019, the spread between the 10-year and 2-year Treasury yields was inverted by one basis point, and we have seen other parts of the yield curve invert, such as the 10-year to 3-month Treasury yields.

 - Other factors that influence this signal include the year-over-year change in the S&P 500® Index, the unemployment rate and the Leading Economic Index (LEI).
 The LEI continues to signal further economic expansion.
 The unemployment rate typically reverses its downward trend prior to the onset of recession.
-Assuming we are at full employment and the economy continues to expand, we think that this signal may turn negative sometime in 2019.
+Assuming we are at full employment and the economy continues to expand, we think that this signal may turn negative sometime in late 2019 or early 2020.